rahult/karo/README.md

-karo console # Will open Rails console on the server karo assets pull -e staging # Will sync the dragonfly assets from staging on to the local machine karo log -f # Will tail the production log with -f argument
+karo console # Will open Rails console on the server karo assets pull -e staging # Will sync the dragonfly assets from staging on to the local machine karo log -f # Will tail the production log with -f argument karo vim app/models/user.rb # Will open the user.rb file on the server using vim for editing
 ```

 You can also write your custom commands